Hibbett Sports Announces New Field Leadership Team Further Prioritizing Customer Centric Strategic Growth

 - Robby Bullington – RVP, Central Region – originally started with Hibbett in 1992 and has vast experience as a District Sales Manager and a sales associate.
 Bullington grew up in Muscle Shoals, Alabama.

 - Joe Fullerton – RVP, East Region – joined Hibbett in 1999 and has had a successful career as a District Sales Manager and a Head Coach.
-Bullington is a native of Cordele, Georgia.
+Fullerton is a native of Cordele, Georgia.

 - Russell Hallman, RVP Midwest Region – joined Hibbett in 2001 as a Head Coach in Mississippi and was promoted to District Sales Manager working in Louisiana, Texas and California.
 Hallman is a native of Greenville, Mississippi.